Céline Hervieux-Payette: Career

 On June 11, 2015, she tabled Bill S-231 An Act to amend the Firearms Act, the Criminal Code and the Defence Production Act, which would have changed a number of provisions for private ownership of firearms.
-The bill died on the order paper on August 2, 2015 when Parliament was dissolved.
+The bill died on the order paper on August 2, 2015, when Parliament was dissolved.

 On April 12, 2016, ten days before her mandatory retirement date, she tabled Bill S-223 'An Act to amend the Firearms Act and the Criminal Code and to make consequential changes to other Acts', which revisited many of the same measures in the previous Bill S-231.

 Views

 Hervieux-Payette became involved in controversy in March 2006 when she responded to an American couple's letter to all Canadian Senators protesting the annual seal hunt in Newfoundland.
 The American, Anne McLellan, told Canadian television channel, CTV Television Network, that her family cancelled plans to vacation in Canada, describing the seal hunt as "appalling".

 In her responding letter, Hervieux-Payette wrote that what she finds horrible is "the daily massacre of innocent people in Iraq, the execution of prisoners – mainly blacks – in American prisons, the massive sale of handguns to Americans, and the destabilization of the entire world by the American government's aggressive foreign policy, etc."

 She later clarified her remarks, arguing that Americans should worry about their own country's behaviour before pointing fingers at other nations.
 Bill Graham, leader of the Liberal official opposition, subsequently issued a statement saying that the letter "reflect her personal opinions and not those of the Liberal Party of Canada."

 On April 23, 2009, Hervieux-Payette unveiled the Universal Declaration on the Ethical Harvest of Seals, seeking support from countries, NGO's and scientists to establish universal standards on seal harvest.

-On Friday May 28, 2015, Hervieux-Payette sent an email to the Speaker of the Senate, the Speaker of the House of Commons, all Senators and all Members of Parliament complaining about the presence of armed police officers at the doors into the Senate.
+On May 28, 2015, Hervieux-Payette sent an email to the Speaker of the Senate, the Speaker of the House of Commons, all senators, and all members of Parliament complaining about the presence of armed police officers at the doors into the Senate.
 She stated, "In my opinion, it is a serious mistake to arm police officers with these weapons.
 No matter what, the first victims of an attack will probably be police officers, because people who wish to do harm do not give advance notice.
 Security that relies on firepower has proven to be ineffective, and millions of Americans have paid the price for this false assumption with their lives."
-The letter went on to conclude that because the attacker on October 22 was killed by the Sergeant at Arms and not police, the presence of armed police was therefore unnecessary.
+The letter went on to conclude that because the attacker on October 22 was killed by the Sergeant at Arms and not the police, the presence of armed police was therefore unnecessary.